 by Lee Jones

-Her Royal Highness Queen Elizabeth II gave the opening speech at Parliament on 11th May 2021.
+Her Majesty The Queen gave the opening speech at Parliament on 11th May 2021.
 This opening of Parliament sets out the Government’s plans for the future, and offers great insight into changes that will be afoot over the coming year and later, impacting both our daily lives and aspects specific to our sector.

 Back in December 2019, the Queen delivered an opening speech in which she noted that the Government would be taking all 53 of Dame Judith Hackitt’s recommendations from ‘Building a safer future’ forward.
 Today, further developments to this plan (plus many other aspects) were expected, and the speech did not disappoint.
 Below is a summary of the key aspects that are applicable to our sector, as announced by the Queen.